khalil-poole/osTicket-post-installation/README.md

 <h3>Users</h3>
 Will be configuring Users under the Agent Panel this time.
 Users are the customers that are using an organization's service or product.
+We'll create Karen and Ken.

 Agent Panel -> Users -> Add User

-<h4>User Karen</h4>
+<h4>Users Karen and Ken</h4>

 ![image](https://github.com/user-attachments/assets/830b71b1-58bc-4b32-8246-1cdaff32a3ba)

 ![image](https://github.com/user-attachments/assets/75389b9a-5d64-466f-b2ee-14b76a80f428)

+Follow the same procedure to create user Ken, neither users need a password.

-Save Karen's credentials for later.
+Save both user credentials for later.

 <h3>Service Level Agreement (SLA)</h3>